DrewCarlson/action-get-tag/README.md

-# Get tag or empty string Github Action
+# Get tag or nothing Github Action

-Simple Action that have only one responsibility - output tag name (parsed from `GITHUB_REF` environment variable) or an empty string.
+Simple Action that have only one responsibility - output tag name (parsed from `GITHUB_REF` environment variable) or nothing.

 ## Usage